-When a measurement of an angle is equal to 90degrees it is known as a right angle.
-The right angle can be easily observed as it forms the shape of the letter L.
+When an angle measures 90°, it is known as a right angle.
+A right angle can be easily observed as it forms the shape of the letter L.

-When a measurement of an angle is less than 180 degrees but greater than 90 degrees it is an obtuse angle.
+When the measurement of an angle is less than 180° but greater than 90° it is an obtuse angle.

-When a measurement of an angle is equal to 360 degrees it is a complete angle.
+When the measurement of an angle is equal to 360° it is a complete angle.

 Angle Based on Rotation